arend-lang/site/src/documentation/tutorial/PartI/records.md

 # Coercions

-Classifying field of a class has a number of nice properties.
+The classifying field of a class has a number of nice properties.
 For example, if in some place an element of type
-{%ard%}X{%endard%} is expected and {%ard%}X{%endard%} is the type of the classifying field of a class {%ard%}C{%endard%}, then any object of type {%ard%}C{%endard%} can be used in this place.
-The classifying field will be inserted automatically.
+{%ard%}X{%endard%} is expected and {%ard%}X{%endard%} is the type of the classifying field of a class {%ard%}C{%endard%}, then any object of type {%ard%}C{%endard%} can be used in this place (the field accessor {%ard%}.X{%endard%} of the classifying field will be added implicitly).

-In the following example {%ard%}M.A{%endard%} will be inserted instead of {%ard%}M{%endard%} in {%ard%}(x : M){%endard%} since
-an element of type {%ard%}\Type{%endard%} is expected:
+In the following example {%ard%}M{%endard%} in the right-hand side of {%ard%}(x : M){%endard%} is understood as {%ard%}M.A{%endard%} since an element of type {%ard%}\Type{%endard%} is expected:

 {%arend%}